CLEVELAND, May 3 (Ticker) -- LeBron James

 huddle," Arenas said.
 "It's not over, there's three seconds

 left.
 We've been in this situation before where we lost game

-James received the inbounds pass from Larry Hughes along the
+James received the inbounds pass from Larry Hughes

 left baseline, somehow found enough room as he tiptoed his way

 to the basket, where he sliced to the middle and put up a